 How long does it take to process a CTP claim?

 The time taken to process a successful CTP claim relies on various factors, such as the amount of evidence required, the time it takes for injuries to stabilise, and the complexity of the case.
 Most claims settle within six months, but some take several years.
-Generally, the larger the payout, the longer it will take to mediate an outcome.
+Generally, the larger the payout, the longer it will take to reach a mediated outcome.
 There are ways to escalate the process, which our lawyers will explain during your free case review.